How time, competence and focused concentration come together to support the predictable delivery of capital projects

-You can support that cultural adjustment by modeling deep work for your team: Shut the door, forward calls to the receptionist, and get something important done.
+You can support that cultural adjustment to by modeling deep work for your team: Shut the door, forward calls to the receptionist, and get something important done.
+Deep work for capital project engineers will take some time.
 Give them permission to log out of email, turn off Slack and focus on critical work; tell them you value high-quality work product over always-on availability.
 Reinforce these values often.

 Achieving predictability is a complex process, and establishing the conditions for deep work is a critical part of Concord’s Productivity Thinking™ matrix.
 While this article is about engineers, we have also worked with change management professionals and others to establish deep work as a keystone habit at capital project organizations.